Arizona State vs. Oregon State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Arizona State and its opponents have combined for 59 points -- this matchup's point total -- just twice this year.
+- Arizona State and its opponents have scored at least 59 points just two times this season.

-- Oregon State has combined with its opponents to score more than 59 points in five of 10 games this season.
+- Oregon State and its opponents have combined to score more than 59 points in five of 10 games this season.

-- The combined points per game average of the two teams, 64.8, is 5.8 points more than Saturday's over/under.
+- The two teams combine to average 64.8 points per game, 5.8 more than the over/under in this contest.

-- The 47.5 combined points per game that these two squads have allowed this season are 11.5 fewer than the 59 total in this contest.
+- These two squads combine to allow 47.5 points per game, 11.5 fewer than this contest's over/under.

 - The Sun Devils and their opponents score an average of 52.6 points per game, 6.4 fewer than Saturday's total.